 During World War II, Levertov became a civilian nurse serving in London throughout the bombings.
-She wrote her first book, The Double Image, while she was between the ages of seventeen and twenty-one.
-The book, released in 1946, brought her recognition as one of a group of poets dubbed the “New Romantics.”
+She wrote her first book, The Double Image (Cresset Press, 1946), while she was between the ages of seventeen and twenty-one.
+The book brought her recognition as one of a group of poets dubbed the “New Romantics.”

-Her next book, With Eyes at the Back of our Heads (1959), established her as one of the great American poets, and her British origins were soon forgotten.
-She was poetry editor of The Nation magazine in 1961 and from 1963 to 1965.
+Levertov’s next book, With Eyes at the Back of our Heads (New Directions, 1959), established her as one of the great American poets, and her British origins were soon forgotten.
+She was poetry editor of The Nation in 1961 and from 1963 to 1965.
 During the 1960s, activism and feminism became prominent in her poetry.
-During this period she produced one of her most memorable works of rage and sadness, The Sorrow Dance (1967), which encompassed her feelings toward the war and the death of her older sister.
+During this period, she produced one of her most memorable works of rage and sadness, The Sorrow Dance (New Directions, 1967), which encompassed her feelings toward the war and the death of her older sister.
 She received a fellowship from the National Endowment for the Arts in 1969.
 From 1975 to 1978, she was poetry editor of Mother Jones magazine.

 Levertov went on to publish more than twenty volumes of poetry, including The Freeing of the Dust (New Directions, 1975), which won the Lenore Marshall Poetry Prize.
 She was also the author of four books of prose, most recently Tesserae (New Directions, 1995), and translator of three volumes of poetry, among them Jean Joubert’s Black Iris (Copper Canyon Press, 1988).
 From 1982 to 1993, Levertov taught at Stanford University.
 She spent the last decade of her life in Seattle, during which time she published Sands of the Well (New Directions, 1996); Evening Train (New Directions, 1992); A Door in the Hive (New Directions, 1989); Poems 1968–1972 (New Directions, 1987); and Breathing the Water (J. Laughlin, 1987).